lu7did/PixiePi/README.md

 see FLRig  and RigCtl usage in the incoming sections.

-**Warning**
-Basic Pixie Chinese DIY kits are not prepared for continuous operation thermal sink is needed in both PA final and keyer Pin VOL+ of the Pixie board connects to pin 7 of the IC LM386 which is usually left open without connection as a way to feed the sidetone.

 ## Raspberry Pi Zero Pinout

 The Raspberry Pi Zero pinout assignments are: